Book Themed Wedding Details for a Winter Wedding

 With our rings

 Suffice it to say, tracing paper is a BITCH to print on.
 It’s so thin I had to hand feed the printer for hours.
-It’s also see through, so we had to get creative with how we laid out the pages.
+It’s also see-through, so we had to get creative with how we laid out the pages.
 I could go on about this project, but I won’t bore you—I was pleased with the result, especially after we sewed the spines together (a subtle nod to our save the dates!).

 We also printed menus for each place setting.
 These were the easiest by far!

 As you know, my mom made paper bouquets for me and the bridesmaids.
 I LOVE them.
 I use the present tense because one of the awesome things about a paper bouquet is that I still have it in one of my mercury glass vases at home.
+These paper flower bouquets fit in perfectly with our other book themed wedding details.

 I spot Harry and Hermione!